Amitro123/repo_artist/README.md

 3. **Use the Web App**:
    - **Preview**: Enter a Repo URL to see the architecture hero image.
+   - **Refine**: Use natural language to modify the image ("Make it more colorful", "Add cloud icons").
    - **Apply**: Click to commit the image and README update directly to GitHub.

 ### GUI Preview